 Eggnog has a sweeter taste than boiled custard, and some say it tastes like ice cream in a melted-liquid form.
 When alcohol is added to eggnog, the taste of the drink changes, and turns into a more exotic flavor, with a complex and spicy tang.

-Most of the time eggnog has cinnamon, mace, nutmeg, vanilla added for flavor in varying quantities.
+Most of the time eggnog has cinnamon, mace, nutmeg, and vanilla added for flavor in varying quantities.
 And the flavor of the alcohol will change things up, the most common being rum.
 Not much, just a splash.

 How they’re prepared

 Eggnog and boiled custard are very different from one another in the way they are prepared.
 First off, one is heated and thickened, while the other is whipped cold and is about as thick as heavy cream.

 Boiled Custard is prepared with a double boiler.
 Its ingredients include sugar, salt, eggs, hot milk, vanilla, and flour or cornstarch.
 Boiled custard gets its thickness by adding cold water and extra flour (or cornstarch) to the original mixture.
 Its usually served warm and is almost as thick as pudding.

 Eggnog’s ingredients include raw egg yolks, milk, sugar, heavy cream, and, a spice (nutmeg, cinnamon, or vanilla).
 Of course there are plenty of recipes where folks use hot milk to mix the egg yolks, which also cooks them through.
 Not everyone is a fan of the raw egg method.

 And finally you can add an alcoholic beverage- brandy, rum, cognac, or whiskey.
 Whichever you like will work well, because there’s no need for a lot of alcohol.

 Eggnog is usually served cold, so be sure to chill it in the fridge completely.